 - The only card we saw that offered a promotional balance transfer rate without a fee: the Pentagon Federal Credit Union Promise Visa, which offers a no-fee 7.49 percent introductory APR for a whopping 36 months.

 - The Citi Platinum Select MasterCard offers a 0 percent APR on balance transfers for 21 months.

 - Card issuers are dangling more than one type of balance transfer offer, making comparison shopping important.
-Discover's More card also offers a 0 percent APR on balance transfers for 24 months -- the longest period we saw.
-The promotion only runs until the end of February, and the card’s balance transfer fee is a sky-high 5 percent -- without a cap.
-Don't like that offer?
-Discover has another More card whose balance transfer 0 percent intro rate lasts only 12 months -- but it has no fee at all, if you act by the offer's end date of Feb.
+Discover‘s More card also offers a 0 percent APR on balance transfers for 24 months — the longest period we saw.
+The promotion only runs until the end of February, and the card’s balance transfer fee is 5 percent — without a cap.
+Don’t like that offer?
+Discover has another More card whose balance transfer 0 percent intro rate lasts only 12 months — but it has no fee at all, if you act by the offer’s end date of Feb.
 28.

 “The new Fed rule on payment allocation turned the balance transfer model on its head,” says Davidson.
 “Some speculated that it would be impossible to offer introductory APRs given the new rule.”

 Here, Davidson is referring to a common industry practice that gave card issuers a steady source of revenue before the new law was implemented.
 Prior to the CARD Act, many card issuers applied credit card payments to balance transfers with introductory offers first.
 So when cardholders made new purchases on the card, they often accumulated high interest payments because their monthly payments were going to their low interest balance transfers rather than to their newest purchases.